A Weekend in Austin, Texas

 Final Thoughts

-A weekend in Austin, Texas was just scratching the surface for me.
-I can’t wait to go back because there is so much food I have not enjoyed yet and we didn’t even get a chance to swim at Barton Springs.
+A few weekend trips to Austin, Texas, were only enough to scratch the surface.
+I can’t wait to go back because there is so much food I haven’t tried yet, and we didn’t even get a chance to swim in Barton Springs or kayak on Lady Bird Lake.
+I’m already making a list for our next trip.

 Let me know if you have any questions or places I missed in the comments below.